Carl Rogers Darnall

-Brigadier General Carl Rogers Darnall (December 25, 1867 in Weston, Texas – January 18, 1941 in Washington, D.C.) was a United States Army chemist and surgeon credited with originating the technique of liquid chlorination of drinking water.
+Brigadier General Carl Rogers Darnall (December 25, 1867, in Weston, Texas – January 18, 1941, in Washington, D.C.) was a United States Army chemist and surgeon credited with originating the technique of liquid chlorination of drinking water.
 Chlorination has been an exceedingly important innovation in public health, saving innumerable lives.

 Biography

 Youth and education

-Darnall was born on his father’s farm in the Cottage Hill community near McKinney, in Collin County, Texas.
+Darnall was born on his father's farm in the Cottage Hill community near McKinney, in Collin County, Texas.
 He was the eldest of the seven children of Reverend Joseph Rogers Darnall, minister of the Christian Church, and Mary Ellen (Thomas) Darnall.

-He studied at Carlton College, Bonham, Texas, and Transylvania University, Lexington, Kentucky and received an Doctor of Medicine degree from Jefferson Medical College, Philadelphia (1890).
+He studied at Carlton College, Bonham, Texas, and Transylvania University, Lexington, Kentucky and received a Doctor of Medicine degree from Jefferson Medical College, Philadelphia (1890).
 In 1892 he married Annie Estella Major of Erwinna, Pennsylvania.
 In 1896, after a few years of private practice, he was commissioned a first lieutenant and assistant surgeon in the U.S. Army.
 He graduated from the Army Medical School in Washington the following year.